-Regional Transport Partnerships (RTPs) were established on 1 December 2005 to strengthen the planning and delivery of regional transport so that it better serves the needs of people and businesses. the first task of each RPT was to prepare a regional transport strategy.
+Regional Transport Partnerships (RTPs) were established on 1 December 2005 to strengthen the planning and delivery of regional transport so that it better serves the needs of people and businesses.
+The first task of each RPT was to prepare a regional transport strategy.
 This is supported by a delivery plan, where RTPs set out when and how projects and proposals would be delivered.RTPs bring together local authorities and other key regional stakeholders to take a strategic approach to transport in each region of Scotland.
-RTPs are independent bodies corporate defined in the Transport (Scotland) Act 2005.
+RTPs are independent bodies corporate defined in the Transport (Scotland).
+Act 2005.
 The legislation bases them on the local government model but they are not local authorities and the are not NDPBs.
 There are 7 RTPs across Scotland.
-ZetTrans is unusual in that it covers a single local authority area - Shetland.ZetTrans is governed by a Board that includes elected Members of Shetland Islands Council and a representative of NHS Shetland Islands Council.
-The staff responsible for ZetTrans' legal and financial affairs are also provided and accommodated by Shetland Islands Council.ZetTrans has functional responsibility for the provision of public transport in Shetland.
+ZetTrans is unusual in that it covers a single local authority area - Shetland ZetTrans is governed by a Board that includes elected Members of Shetland Islands Council and a representative of NHS Shetland.ZetTrans employs no staff itself.
+Staff and accommodation are provided by Shetland Islands Council.
+The staff responsibility for the provision of public transport in Shetland.
 To meet this responsibility, ZetTrans determines the transport timetables and contracts operators to deliver the services it specifies.
 ZetTrans publicizes services, sets fares and retains fares revenue.
 In addition to public transport, ZetTrans has a role in development of community transport, sustainable transport and active travel.
-ZetTrans has a keen focus on partnership working across the whole community.
-With no independent resources, net of fares income, are funded by a grant from Shetland Islands Council.As a Partnership itself, ZetTrans has a keen focus on partnership working influence' and 'working in partnership are key to ZetTrans' success.
-With regard to Climate change, ZetTrans, via its interventions, always seeks to promoted and encourage more sustainable and more active travel and transport choices.
-The direct Climate
+ZetTrans core costs are funded by a grant from Shetland Islands Council.As a Partnership itself, ZetTrans has a keen focus on partnership working across the whole community.
+With no independent resources of its own, working through influence' and working in partnership are key to ZetTrans' success.
+With regard to Climate change, ZetTrans, via its interventions, always seeks to promoted and encourage more sustainable and more active travel and transport activity, impacts on Climate change impact of ZetTrans' corporate' activity is, as evidenced above, contained